jckpn/lboro-comp-vision-notes/Computer Vision.md

 ## What is Morphology?

-- The term 'morphology' comes from biology: the *form* and *structure* of living things
+- The term ‘morphology’ comes from biology: the *form* and *structure* of living things
 - In computer vision, it refers to the form and structure of the *images*, i.e. image regions and their characteristics with each other
 - Morphological image processing involves manipulating the structure of an image, e.g. to remove noise or highlight certain features